ddiera/TFM_speedmod/README.md

 Download TFM_speedmod.zip and extract the contents then copy the modded files into their respective location as above.
 1, For animation speed changes copy and change sharedassets0.assets and select the "Slow" option on the settings panel in-game.
-2, For turning off confirmation popups copy and change Assembly-CSharp.dll.
+2, For turning off confirmation popups copy and change Assembly-CSharp.dll and toggle off "Confirmation Popup" in Settings

+(note: certain kinds of game-essential notifications still activate - e.g: opponent forfeit, local game player turn phase, etc)

 Known issues: